-Use weighing devices that are tested, certified and sealed according to subsection 152.2.
+Use weighing devices that are tested and certified according to subsection 152.2.
 If the cement (or fly ash) is measured by weight, use a weighing device and weighing hopper separate from those used for other materials.
 Equip the cement or fly ash weighing hopper with a sealed and vented cover to prevent dusting during operation.